Best Scenic Train Routes in Europe for Summer 2025: Alps, Coastlines & Villages

 While the Al Andalus train is all about luxury, it’s also about getting to know the local culture.
 Spend an extra day in Ronda, a town perched dramatically on a gorge.
 It’s a quieter alternative to the bigger cities of Seville and Granada, and you’ll get to experience its rich history, winding cobblestone streets, and stunning views.
 Don’t miss the historic Puente Nuevo bridge, which offers some of the best views of the town.

-Why Train Travel Should Be Your Next Adventure
+Why Train Travel Might Be Exactly What You Need Next

 What are the most scenic train journeys in Europe for summer 2025?